The Dead Pop Stars: Band history

-The Dead Pop Stars was started in 1992.
-At the beginning of their career numerous appearances at various small clubs was marked by persistent displays of violent behavior.
+The Dead Pop Stars was formed in July 1992, when its members' previous bands all broke up.
+At the beginning of their career, numerous appearances at various small clubs was marked by persistent displays of violent behavior.
 This contributed to the formation of a menacing charisma, making them legendary within the independent visual kei scene.
-In 1997 they made a deal with major label VAP and released the album D.P.S, but the next year they returned to the independent music scene again.
-In 2000 they released 2 singles and an album, but when they released those three CDs original guitarist Hiromi and original bassist Seigo left the band.
-When they left guitarist Taiji joined as support guitarist and next year Seigo returned.
-Taiji and Hideto became official members in 2003, and the band became a five-member band.
-In 2005 Seigo left the band yet again.
+In 1997, they made a deal with major record label VAP and released the album D.P.S, but returned to the independent music scene the following year.
+In 2000, they released two singles and an album, but guitarist Hiromi and bassist Seigo left the band.
+Taiji joined as support guitarist, and Seigo returned the following year.
+Taiji and Hideto became official members in 2003, and the Dead Pop Stars became a five-member band.
+In 2005, Seigo left the band yet again and they released the album Star☆Ride, with La'cryma Christi bassist Shuse as a support musician.
 Support bassist Ruiji became an official member on September 6, 2007, at the band's 15th anniversary gig.
 On May 14, 2010, it was announced on the band's official mobile website that Taiji would be leaving the group.
 He was replaced by Kentarou, who joined on September 6.
-Despite the frequent, difficult-to-keep-track-of line-up changes The Dead Pop Stars remain a prolific touring act, continuing to be as antisocial as ever.
+Despite the frequent, difficult-to-keep-track-of line-up changes The Dead Pop Stars remain a prolific touring act.